superpowers/docs.superpowers-html5.com/pages/en/2_tutorials/1_typescript-primer.md

 ## Block-scoped variables

 <div class="note">
-  If you know nothing about variables or functions, you should probably [take an intro to programming](http://www.codecademy.com/en/tracks/javascript) first.
+  If you don't know too much about variables or functions, you should probably [take an intro to JavaScript](http://www.codecademy.com/en/tracks/javascript) first.
 </div>

 <abbr title="ECMAScript 2015">ES2015</abbr> lets you declare block-scoped variables with the new `let` keyword.